I don’t usually write book reviews; as a matter of fact, this is only the second one I’ve ever posted on this blog.

 Belle-Fairplay’s magical realism masterpiece is essentially a dance between raw human emotion, physical being, and the many, mystical elements of our universe.
 You can feel these pieces swirling off the pages and waltzing around in your chest as you hungrily try to absorb every last word of hers into your own being.

-In conclusion, this novel is flawless.
+In conclusion, this novel is altogether flawless.
 Athena Belle-Fairplay’s Nefelibata is a masterpiece that changed my life as a reader, an author, an artist, and a human being.

 Here’s to hoping her, her novel, and her blessed characters continue to bring their magic to bibliophiles everywhere.